Schizosaccaromyces/ayy-lmao-lwotc-prototype/README.md

 # Current state

-Not even close to ready.
-Some enemies are missing, tons of unupdated text, however the bare minimum is there.
+Almost done, just a some stuff remaining

 # Job list

-I guess there isn't much, just a few more abilities like walk fire?
+I guess there isn't much, just a few more abilities like:

-* If I'm feeling ambitious, "translate" some of the spoken subtitles.
+* walk fire
+* null ward
+* priest stasis

 # Contributions